exercism/v3/languages/java/reference/implementing-a-concept-exercise.md

-# How to implement a TypeScript Concept Exercise
+# How to implement a Java Concept Exercise

 This document describes how to implement a Concept Exercise for the Java track.
 As this document is generic, the following placeholders are used: